YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 variable tree, with a value of :code:`C.YDB_DEL_NODE` for :code:`deltype` specifying that only the node should be deleted, leaving the tree untouched, and a value of :code:`C.YDB_DEL_TREE` specifying that the node as well as the tree are to be deleted.
-The return code is :code:`C.YDB_OK` or an `error return code`_ prefixed with :code:`C.`.

 Go GetS()
 ----------